jeffrey-xiao-17/CIS519-Final-Project/README.md

 This file was used to filter out the keys from the pickle data.
 The original pickle data (which was taken from the Wikilinks database) mapped keys to complete sentences/phrases.
 This caused the file to be massive and wouldn't open on our local computers.
 To get around this, we chose to create a new file with all of the keys mapped to the number of occurrences in an effort to create a more readable file.
 This was successful, as seen in `filtered_pickles.json`.
 The output would then be used in the NER portion to choose entities for each of the 18 labels.

 ### `labler.py`

+This file was used to load all of the labels from the dataset and write just the labels to a file.
+We mapped each of the 18 labels to an integer, 1-18 (with 0 being non-entities).
+The labels were written such that they were all ints.
+The output of this file is in the `NER_labels` folder.

+### `project_main.py`

+This file used the output of the files above to perform various computations.
+First, we computed the accuracy scores for NEI of the various datasets from the files created in the other files explained above.
+The majority of the NER task was also completed here.
+We created the RoBERTa model with the token classification head to created embeddings for each of the labels.